FreePYQ logoFreePYQ

 Explanation:

-The core concept here is waste management strategies.
+Key point: waste management strategies.
 Non-biodegradable waste like plastic does not decompose naturally, so burning it (A) releases toxic fumes, mixing with compost (B) contaminates soil, and burying (C) leads to landfill issues.
 Recycling and reusing (D) is the best approach as it reduces waste and conserves resources.
 This aligns with sustainable practices emphasized in environmental science.

 Question 8